jchan172/kenzaburosushi/MacSetup.md

 Add a password to user you just created by getting into the psql shell

-	sudo -u <shell username> pqsl website_base_development (or whatever you named the database it in previous step)
+	sudo -u <shell username> psql website_base_development (or whatever you named the database it in previous step)

 Now that you're in the psql shell, type